Subpoened-peon/CS425FinalProject/README.md

  ## Testing

 ### Manual Testing

-    A lot of testing was done this way.
-Once a change was made, we opened up server and then the client and joined the default server localhost and port # 12345.
-Once in we would go through the commands, check the one we adjusted, quit and reconnect again.
-This, along with some print statements, helped us determine if changes that were made were doing what we intended them to do.
+A lot of testing was done manually.
+After making a change, we would start the server and the client, then connect to the default server on `localhost` at port `12345`.<br>
+From there, we would test the adjusted commands, quit the session, and reconnect to verify persistence.<br>
+Throughout this process, print statements helped confirm that the changes were functioning as intended.

  ## Reflections

  ### Nicholas Merritt